Short course: Fundamentals of Clinical Trials

 The course will not consider non-randomised trials or other observational designs, or trials evaluating diagnostic tests.

 You can choose to attend just one module or both.
 If you wish to attend Module 2 only, you will need to have an understanding of trial design to the level that is covered during Module 1.

-By the end of the course, participants should:
+By the end of Module 1 - trial design, participants should: